stijn-dejongh/lovecraft_public_domain/raw_converts/se.md

 taught Hardman a thing or two about finesse in sheiking.
 Thus only a week after his advent to the Stubbs family circle, where he lurked like the vile serpent that he was, he had persuaded the heroine to elope!
-It was in the night that she went leaving a note for her parents, sniffing the familiar mash for the last time, and kissing the cat goodbye&mdash;touching stuff!
+It was in the night that she went leaving a note for her parents, sniffing the familiar mash for the last time, and kissing the cat goodbye--touching stuff!
 On the train Algernon became sleepy and slumped down in his seat, allowing a paper to fall out of his pocket by accident.
-Ermengarde, taking advantage of her supposed position as a bride-elect, picked up the folded sheet and read its perfumed expanse&mdash;when lo! she almost fainted!
+Ermengarde, taking advantage of her supposed position as a bride-elect, picked up the folded sheet and read its perfumed expanse--when lo! she almost fainted!
 It was a love letter from another woman!!

-  &ldquo;Perfidious deceiver!&rdquo; she whispered at the sleeping Algernon, &ldquo;so this is all that your boasted fidelity amounts to!
-I am done with you for all eternity!&rdquo;
+   "Perfidious deceiver! " she whispered at the sleeping Algernon, "so this is all that your boasted fidelity amounts to!
+I am done with you for all eternity! "

   So saying, she pushed him out the window and settled down for a much needed rest.